singhvks/XML_data_extraction/README.md

 # XML_feature_extraction

-This provides a fast and easy way to process and extract information from XML server responses
+This provides a fast and easy way to process and extract information from XML server responses.
+The data collected in this section can be used as a starting point for predicting that customers stay with the company for insurance.
+We can also predict the most likely addons that a new customer would take.

 # Introduction